prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 * `-promql.utf8_migration.enabled`: This flag tells Prometheus that a migration is in progress, meaning that blocks with the newer tsdb version number may be mixed.
 If this flag is false, blocks with the newer version number are understood to not be mixed and are exclusively UTF-8.
 * `-promql.utf8_migration.until=<date-time>`: This flag indicates the latest date-time (inclusive) for blocks that may contain mixed data.
 Any data after this moment are exclusively UTF-8.

-#### Timeline
+#### Migration Timeline

 A Prometheus migration to UTF-8 will follow this timeline:

 1. Prometheus is upgraded and UTF-8 support enabled.
 The `-promql.utf8_migration.enabled` is turned on immediately.
 2. Clients are gradually upgraded to UTF-8.
-3. `-promql.utf8_migration.until` is set to the last date-time when a non-UTF-8 client was sending data.
+3. `-promql.utf8_migration.until` is set to the last date-time when a non-UTF-8 client sent data.
-4. Wait for retention period to elapse such that the migration-until date is expired (could be years).
+4. Wait for the retention period to elapse such that the migration-until date is expired (could be years).
-5. Remove `-promql.utf8_migration.enabled` and `-promql.utf8_migration.until` as they are no longer needed.
+5. The migration is complete.
+Remove `-promql.utf8_migration.enabled` and `-promql.utf8_migration.until` as they are no longer needed.

-### Query time
+### Querying Mixed Blocks

+The last major challenge is correctly returning data for queries of blocks that contain mixed data.
 For the mixed-format scenarios, at query time, we will look for **all possible** escapings of a name in order to locate the correct data.
-We propose to do this by expanding a lookup for a UTF-8 metric or label name into a reasonable set of escapings:
+We propose to do this by expanding a lookup for a UTF-8 metric or label name into a limited set of possible escapings:

-1. UTF-8 (only if the tsdb version is newer)
+1. **UTF-8**
-2. underscore-replaced: All unsupported characters are converted to underscores.
+2. **underscore-replaced**: All unsupported characters are converted to underscores.
-3. U__ escaping:  As described in the UTF-8 proposal, strings with invalid characters can be escaped by prepending `U__` and replacing all invalid characters with `_[UTF8 value]_`.
+3. **U__ escaping**:  As described in the UTF-8 proposal, strings with invalid characters can be escaped by prepending `U__` and replacing all invalid characters with `_[UTF8 value]_`.
-4. [Datadog proxy](https://github.com/grafana/mimir-proxies/blob/main/pkg/datadog/ddprom/naming.go#L30-L34) munging pattern: "`.`" becomes "`_dot_`" and "`_`" becomes "`__`".
+4. **[Datadog proxy](https://github.com/grafana/mimir-proxies/blob/main/pkg/datadog/ddprom/naming.go#L30-L34) escaping pattern**: "`.`" becomes "`_dot_`" and "`_`" becomes "`__`".

-In PromQL, this would look something like:
+In PromQL, the expansion would look something like this under the hood:

 User-generated query: